0xdecafdad/plotter/README.md

 **convert_coords_decimal_to_degree( lat, long )**
 Convert tuple of coordinates in format xx.xxxx, xx.xxxx to tuple of coordinates in format xx° xx′ xx″ N/S, xx° xx′ xx″ E/W.

+## Logic
+Quick overview of the logic behind driver.py...

+1. Create Selenium driver
+2. Initialize iterator for input file
+3. Send initial coordinates to webpage
+4. Send bearing and distance from first line of input file to webpage
+5. Get destination coordinates output by webpage
+6. Write destination coordinates to file in specified format (xx.xxxx, xx.xxxx)
+7. Send destination coordinates to webpage along with bearing and distance from next line of input file to webpage
+8. Repeat for all subsequent lines of input file
+9. Exit Selenium driver

 -----

 Description: Plot points using script on website given latitude and longitude of initial point then bearing and distance for all points to be plotted